Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 ### Finding Network Services

 Once connected to the network, the thing needs to search for available network services on the broker.
 This includes iterating through available components on the broker and matching their features with the namespaces defined by the different services the thing will use.
-Each component has a separate JID that can be used when communicating with it.
-For an XMPP broker to be compliant with this specification, it needs to provide components that publish features define by the services defined in this specification.
+Each component has a separate JID that must be used when communicating with it.
+For an XMPP broker to be compliant with this specification, it needs to provide components that publish features defined by the services defined in this specification.
 For the current section, this includes the *Thing Registry*.
 But it should also include components for decision support & provisioning, software updates, synchronization, legal identities and smart contracts.

 **Note**: Services can be provided by a single component or multiple components.
 The features of available components need to be analysed to make sure what services are